Analysis Data Reviewer’s Guide

 • Select Session -> Restart R

 A similar message should appear in your console.
-This indicates that your R Session is synced to all Pilot 5 packages needed to reproduce the Pilot 5 analysis.
+This indicates that your R Session is synced to all Pilot 5 packages needed to reproduce the Pilot 5 analysis and you should proceed to the next section.

 Restarting R session...